 This exclusive 4.5 acre resort in the Bahamas overlooks the ocean and offers expansive lagoon-style pools.
 So, you can choose to spend your day on the beach or lounging by the pool.
 Either way, there are plenty of complimentary hammocks, loungers, and comfy furniture to relax, as well as private poolside and beach-side cabanas to rent.
 There’s also an exclusive area for RockStar Suite guests.

 Like most cruise line private islands, the Beach Club offers complimentary food options and three bars including a swim-up bar in one of the lagoon pools.
-The BBQ buffet features a variety of Caribbean-inspired dishes, but don’t expect to find hamburgers or fries.
+The barbecue restaurant features a variety of Caribbean-inspired dishes, but don’t expect to find hamburgers or fries.
 Just like on the cruise ship, drinks will cost extra at the Beach Club.
-However, if you have a Bar Tab, it can be used on the resort.
+However, if you have a Bar Tab, it can be used at the resort.

-The energy at the Club transforms throughout the day from relaxing and rejuvenating, to DJ-led pool parties, to beach bonfires to close out the evening.
-If you are looking for something other than a pool party scene, there are watersport rentals and excursions, or you can freely explore Bimini on your own.
+Throughout the day, expect DJ-led pool parties and beach games.
+If you are looking for something other than a pool party scene, there are water sports rentals and excursions, or you can freely explore Bimini on your own.

-Luckily, all of Virgin’s Caribbean itineraries visit the Beach Club at Bimini with extended time in port.
-Thus, you will have plenty of time to enjoy all there is to do.
+Luckily, all of Virgin’s Caribbean itineraries visit the Beach Club at Bimini.

 Other Experiences for Cruise Ship Passengers